GW-JAX-Team/flowMC/README.md

 pip install -e .
 ```

-There are a couple more extras that you can install with flowMC, including:
+Additional optional dependencies are available:
-- `flowMC[docs]`: Install the documentation dependencies.
+- `flowMC[docs]`: Documentation dependencies
-- `flowMC[codeqa]`: Install the code quality dependencies.
+- `flowMC[codeqa]`: Code quality tools
-- `flowMC[visualize]`: Install the visualization dependencies.
+- `flowMC[visualize]`: Visualization dependencies

-On top of `pip` installation, we highly encourage you to use [uv](https://docs.astral.sh/uv/) to manage your python environment.
-Once you clone the repo, you can run `uv sync` to create a virtual environment with all the dependencies installed.
+We recommend using [uv](https://docs.astral.sh/uv/) to manage your Python environment.
+After cloning the repository, run `uv sync` to create a virtual environment with all dependencies installed.
 # Attribution

-If you used `flowMC` in your research, we would really appreciate it if you could at least cite the following papers:
+If you use flowMC in your research, please cite the following papers:

 ```
 @article{Wong:2022xvh,